golemfactory/golem-wiki/docs/3.-FAQ/FAQ.md

 ### My task is stuck and not rendering

+* Make sure you have the latest versions of both Golem and Blender installed.
 * Check if you can see your node on https://stats.golem.network/show
-* Test for open ports 3282, 40102 and 40103 with an external tool like canyouseeme.org ( app must be running )
+* Test for open ports 3282, 40102 and 40103 with an external tool like canyouseeme.org (app must be running).
-* Adjust your Network Trust settings to accept more incoming nodes
+* Adjust your Network Trust settings to accept more incoming nodes.
-* Check your task settings to see if you set high enough task and subtask timeouts, if not, retest with higher timeout thresholds
+* Check your task settings to see if you set high enough task and subtask timeouts, if not, retest with higher timeout thresholds.
 * Test a smaller blender file to see if it renders: [Golem Logo Demo](http://golem.timjones.id.au/)
 * Check for errors in your logs [found here](https://github.com/golemfactory/golem/wiki/Testing#where-are-the-logs)
 * If you still cannot render a task send the following to contact@golem.network:
-    - A screenshot or description of your task settings and network trust settings
+    - A screenshot or description of your task settings and network trust settings.
-    - Your Golem.log and Hyperg.log files
+    - Your Golem.log and Hyperg.log files.
-    - The name and size of the blender file you were attempting to render
+    - The name and size of the blender file you were attempting to render.

 [back to top](FAQ#jump-to-a-section)

+### Docker Errors

+If you receive any errors regarding the Docker VM in the GUI or in your logs it is always to try the following steps to troubleshoot:

+* Shutdown the Golem App

+* `Docker-machine ls`

+     - This command shows if docker is running any errors.
+It is good to run this command before and after running any of the following docker commands to see if the error is solved.

+* `Docker-machine restart golem`

+     - This will restart docker’s golem instance.

+* `Docker-machine rm golem`

+     - This will remove the docker container.
+If you see an error when running this command contact Golem Support.

+* `Docker-machine create --driver xhyve --xhyve-virtio-9p golem`

+     - This will create and engage the necessary drivers for your docker machine

+* Now you can restart Golem and test.

 # Comparing Golem to Other Services